go-vela/site/content/usage/stage_orchestration.md

   Learn how to orchestrate pipelines with stages.
 ---

 This page will focus on [`stages`](/docs/tour/stages) and how to effectively leverage the orchestration options given to users.
-These options come in the form of [`rulesets`](/docs/tour/rulesets), [`needs`](/docs/reference/yaml/stages/#the-needs-tag), and [`independence`](/docs/reference/yaml/stages/#the-independent-tag).
+These options are: the [`ruleset`](/docs/tour/rulesets) tag, the [`needs`](/docs/reference/yaml/stages/#the-needs-tag) tag, and the [`independent`](/docs/reference/yaml/stages/#the-independent-tag) tag.

 ### Step Rulesets in Stages
 To begin, let's focus on the `ruleset` tag.
-While this is not a tag at the stages level at the moment, each stage has a collection of steps, which can all be given rulesets.
+While this is not a tag at the stages level, each stage has a collection of steps, which can all be given rulesets.
 There are two kinds of rules within Vela: compile-time rules (path, event, branch, comment, tag, target, and repo) and a single runtime rule (status).
 When Vela compiles a pipeline, it will purge any steps that do not meet the compile-time rules.

 For example, let's consider a pipeline written as such: